-The applicant will have to go through an appraisal of the site economics and submission of a viability report.
-This will require an open book approach between the applicant, developer or landowner and us.
-We acknowledge the sensitivity of providing such information however this is required to demonstrate a genuine need to reduce the affordable housing requirement to ensure the development is viable and maximum community benefits are gained.
+The applicant will have to undertake an appraisal of the site economics and submission of a viability report.
+This will require an open book approach between the applicant, developer or landowner and the Park Authority.
+The report must be produced by a suitably qualified person and evidence provide to support the costing.
+The sensitivity of providing such information is acknowledged however this is required to demonstrate a genuine need to reduce the affordable housing requirement to ensure the development is viable and maximum community benefits are gained.

 There may be options to change the design, house type, density or delivery method to improve viability and ensure that the scheme progresses.
 Where genuine difficulties with site viability can be proven without doubt, we will consider, through negotiation, reducing the percentage or reduced financial contribution.
 A financial contribution will be sought as discussed in the section above.

 Where the site is located in a small rural community or edge of town and the requirement is for 100% affordable then we would wish to keep the open market element to a minimum.
-Therefore, it is unlikely that we would be willing to negotiation any more than 25% of the site being open market (that is 75% affordable housing requirement).
+Therefore, it is not likely that we would be willing to negotiation any more than 25% of the site being open market (that is 75% affordable housing requirement).